Under Option to a Private British Columbia Company announced August 31, 2022

 The Bellehelen Project is located in the Bellehelen Mining District, north – central Nye County.
 The property is 69 kilometres east-southeast of Tonopah and is accessible by road from Highway 6 via the Golden Arrow Road and Bellehelen roads.
 Both are gravel and much of the latter is best travelled with a 4x4 vehicle.
 The project consists of three claim blocks located in Township 2N Ranges 49 & 50E and Township 3N Range 49E.
-The claim blocks (Ajax Mine, Ben Hur and Neversweat) cover the principal showings in the district with the exception of the Bellehelen (Merger) and Peterson Mines in the southern portion of the district.
-These are covered by three claims, held since 1954.
-The project is located on BLM land with no surface impairments.
+Two Silver Range claim blocks (88 claims) cover the principal showings in the district – the Ajax Mine, Ben Hur Mine, Neversweat occurrence and numerous smaller mineral showings.
+The Bellehelen (Merger) and Peterson Mines in the southern portion of the district are covered by three claims, held since 1954 by the Clifford family in Tonopah.
+The Bellehelen Project is located on BLM land with no surface impairments excepting that 13 claims partially or entirely lie in a Wilderness Study Area.

 Silver and gold were discovered in the Bellehelen Mining District around 1904.
 The area saw limited production from 1909 to 1927 and sporadic production during the 1930s.
 Total documented production, mostly from the Bellehelen (Merger) Mine and adjacent Peterson Mine, is estimated at approximately 311,000 ounces silver-equivalent.
 This estimate does not include minor production from smaller workings throughout the mining camp.
 Mineralization in the Bellehelen district is low-sulphidation in character, hosted in secondary E-W striking secondary normal faults within the regional scale Bellehelen Fault Zone, a component of the larger Kawich-Toiyabe Lineament.
 The project area is entirely underlain by rhyolitic ash flow tuff and megabreccia (crater collapse) deposits of earliest Miocene age.
 Mineralization likely occurred following crater collapse driven by hydrothermal circulation along master faults in the Bellehelen Fault Zone.

-The Bellehelen Project covers high-grade gold & silver occurrences in a favorable extensional regime.
-However, the Bellehelen District is poorly mapped and has not been explored as a whole with modern methods.
+The Bellehelen District is poorly mapped and has not been explored as a whole with modern methods.
 It is a rare district scale district-scale target with the potential to host a significant gold or silver deposit.